 I had several more Hansens after that.
 My favorite was a 7'6" pintail.
 This is the one I'm riding in the Pope picture shown left.

 I let most everyone try my boards ... sometimes meeting them later in RonJons.
 Soon RonJons was selling out of each new Hansen shipment the day it arrived.

-I managed to win Men's division at the Florida State Championships the next year while riding for Hansen out of the RonJon shop.
+I managed to have some good finishes the next year while riding for Hansen out of the RonJon shop.